Solar Field on Former Emerson Street Landfill

 From Brownfield to Brightfield

-The City of Rochester is turning a portion of a former city landfill into a 2-MegaWatt solar field.
-After several years of environmental clean-up, part of the former Emerson Street Landfill on 1655 Lexington Ave will now be used for renewable energy generation.
+The City of Rochester turned a portion of a former city landfill into a 2-MegaWatt solar field.
+After several years of environmental clean-up, part of the former Emerson Street Landfill on 1655 Lexington Ave is now being used for renewable energy generation.

 The City of Rochester selected Solar Liberty, a Buffalo-based solar company, to install, maintain, own, and operate the solar field.
-Working with their partner, AES Distributed Energy, Solar Liberty will break ground in May 2017 with an expected completion date in the fall of 2017.
+Working with their partner, AES Distributed Energy, Solar Liberty completed the project in 2017.

 Renewable energy is a financially and environmentally sound way to reduce greenhouse gas emissions and help mitigate the impacts of climate change.
-The solar energy output from this site will generate enough electricity to power the equivalent of more than 200 homes per year.
+The solar energy output from this site generates enough electricity to power the equivalent of more than 200 homes per year.

 Quick Facts

-• In the first year alone, the emission of approximately 2,300 tons of CO2 will eliminated – equivalent to greenhouse gas emissions from close to 500 passenger vehicles driven for 1 year or 12 rail cars of coal burned.
+- In the first year alone, the emission of approximately 2,300 tons of CO2 was eliminated – equivalent to greenhouse gas emissions from close to 500 passenger vehicles driven for 1 year or 12 rail cars of coal burned.